KEWANEE – Tammy Lynn Bryan, 46, of Kewanee, died at 3:00 a.m., Wednesday, October 2, 2019 at her home.

 Funeral services will be held at 11:00 a.m., Saturday, October 5 at Rux Funeral Home in Kewanee.
 Deacon Martin VanMeltebeck will officiate.
 Visitation will be held one hour prior to the services at the funeral home.
 Burial will be in Evergreen Memorial Gardens in rural Kewanee.
 Memorials may be directed to Abilities Plus.

-To send flowers to Tammy Lynn Bryan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Tammy Lynn Bryan, please visit our floral store.